eclipse/imagen/docs/guide/acquisition/index.md

 :   returns a rendering with a given width, height, and rendering
     hints.
-If a JAI rendering hint named `JAI.KEY_INTERPOLATION` is provided, its corresponding `Interpolation` object is used as an argument to the JAI operator used to scale the image.
+If a JAI rendering hint named `JAI.KEY_INTERPOLATION` is provided, its corresponding `Interpolation` object is used as an argument to the operator used to scale the image.
 If no such hint is present, an instance of `InterpolationNearest` is used.
     *Parameters*:
     `width`